sautee/sautee.github.io/pages/index.md

 permalink: /
 ---

-Articles on technology, software, management and others.
+On Product Management, software and technology.